leiwanglsu/geog4057/Lectures/sda.md

 - You can get the SpatialReference object from the geomoetry by using `spatailReference`

-### getPart()

-- The method returns only the part of the geometry by the index value in the argument
-- For a single-part feature, only the index 0 is valid
-- For a multi-part feature, getPart can return other parts

 ### Printing with precision

 - The coordinate values often contain long decimals